-If you would like to contribute to the school fund, you can set up a standing order via online banking or by completing and sending the Dundonald School Fund Standing Order Form to your bank.
-Please feel free to contact the school office if you have any queries.
+If you would like to contribute to the school fund, you can set up a standing order via online banking or do so by completing and sending the standing order form to your bank.

 Will my child be affected if I cannot pay?

-What is the difference between School Fund and PTA contributions?
+What is the difference between School Fund and PTA?